Employment exit and severance packages

 Why is this important?
 If your contract does not contain a PILON clause you will be entitled to be compensated for accrued holiday and contractual benefits for the notice period even if you do not work it.
 You may also be able to include the notice monies within the £30,000 tax-free element of the compensatory award.
 If you do have a PILON clause in your contract of employment then unfortunately you will not be entitled to claim any benefits or accrued holiday for the notice period.

 Bonus and commission payments

-You may be entitled to receive all or part of any bonus or commission payments.
+You may be entitled to receive all or part of any bonus or commission payments as part of your severance package.
 This is subject to the terms of your contract and you being in employment at the time.